cpbtechnology/flow-calc/README.md

 -   `dGraph`
 -   `nodeDef`

-#### getNodeDefPathPropertyNames
+#### getPathProps

 Properties on the nodeDef that should be treated like paths to values in the graph.
 Allows checking for the existence of dependent nodes and inferring whether a property value is a path to a node or a literal value.

+Return an object with keys that are property names and values that describe how the property names should be handled/interpreted.
+Currently the only such option is hasSubproperties, which is used to help describe edge i/o.
+This is a wee messy.

 ### StaticDNode

 **Extends DNode**

 Initial value is its forever value.

 Usage: